elvendor/imgjss/README.md

 ## Roadmap
 - Avoid images extensions by looking for a file on given path (maybe not good idea)
 - Setting default js, css, img paths
+- Ability to use external assets as well
 - Cover with tests

 ## Licence